 2 tsp baking powder

-1 tsp salt (omit if you use salted butter)
+1/4 tsp salt *(omit if using salted butter)

 1 cup powdered sugar and milk for glaze (optional)

 Preheat oven to 400 degrees F. Lightly butter a baking sheet.